-In 2009, the retail price of cannabis resin in the EU was reported as varying from EUR 3 (Portugal) to EUR 19.2 (Estonia) per gram, while the price of herbal cannabis ranged from EUR 2.3 (Bulgaria) to EUR 70 (Malta) per gram, (Table PPP-1 part (i)).
-Average retail prices of cannabis resin, remained stable over the period 2004–09 in EU countries reporting sufficient data for trend analysis whereas average retail prices of herbal cannabis rose slightly over the same period (Figure PPP-1).
+In 2011, the mean retail price of cannabis resin in the EU was reported as varying from EUR 3 (Portugal) to EUR 18 (Malta) per gram, while the price of herbal cannabis ranged from EUR 5 (Spain) to EUR 24 (Bulgaria) per gram (Table PPP-1 part (i)).
+Both the mean retail prices of cannabis resin and herbal cannabis rose slightly over the period 2006–11 (9 % and 12 % respectively) (Figure PPP-1) in EU countries reporting sufficient data for trend analysis.

 Tinctures of cannabis (ethanolic extracts) were once common, but were removed from pharmacopoeias many years ago.
 Herbal cannabis (known as ‘cannabis flos’), with a nominal THC content of 18 %, is available as a prescription medicine in The Netherlands.
 It is indicated for multiple sclerosis, certain types of pain and other neurological conditions.
 An extract of cannabis (Sativex) has been licensed in Canada.